andreancardona/job-app/README.md

 6. A little reflection (an optional read..)

 ### File structure
-File structures can always get messy quickly which is why I've tried to keep mine as simplee as possible!
+File structures can always get messy quickly, which is why I've tried to keep mine as simple as possible!
+I've diveded my project into 4 main groups:
+  1. Components
+  2. Images / SVGs
+  3. Styles
+  4. Tests

+I know there are many ways to group and structure files, but this is the way that has worked best for me.
+Having this structure allows each folder to house a single intention and functionality within the app (e.g. `styles` - holds all styling for the entirety of the app vs. mixing and matching component / test and style files).